Dinamiko/dk-pdf/readme.txt

 === DK PDF ===
 Contributors: dinamiko
-Tags: acrobat, pdf, post to pdf, generate pdf, mpdf Requires at least: 3.9.6
+Tags: wp to pdf, wordpress to pdf, acrobat, pdf, post to pdf, generate pdf, mpdf Requires at least: 3.9.6
 Tested up to: 4.4.2
 Stable tag: 1.6

-Create PDF documents from your WordPress pages
+WordPress to PDF made simple.

 == Description ==

-A simple to use PDF generator.
+DK PDF allows site visitors convert WordPress posts and pages to PDF using a button.

 = Features =

-* Shows PDF button in your selected post types: posts, pages and custom post types.
+* Add PDF button in posts (including custom post types) and pages.
+* Configure PDF header and footer, add custom logo, add custom CSS and more.
-* Copy plugin templates in your theme for PDF customizations.
+* Template customizations, copy plugin templates in your theme for PDF customizations.
-* [dkpdf-button] shortcode for showing PDF button.
-* [dkpdf-remove] shortcode for removing pieces of content in the generated PDF.
+* [dkpdf-remove] shortcode for removing pieces of content.
 * [dkpdf-pagebreak] shortcode for adding page breaks.
+* Add PDF button manually using [dkpdf-button] shortcode.
-* Disable PDF button in posts using a checkbox.
+* Remove PDF button using a checkbox.

 = Addons =
-* <a href="http://codecanyon.net/item/dk-pdf-generator/13530581" target="_blank">DK PDF Generator</a> allows creating PDF documents with your selected WordPress content, also allows adding a Cover and a Table of contents.
+* Do you need to create a PDF with a selection of your articles? <a href="http://codecanyon.net/item/dk-pdf-generator/13530581" target="_blank">DK PDF Generator</a> is the perfect tool for you.

 = Demo =